Emergence of non-Markovian Decoherent Histories in Integrable Environment: A "Tape Recorder" Model for Local Quantum Observables: Infidelity bound and justification of the Lieb-Robinson metric

 From the light cone interior condition (\ref{eq:Lieb_robinson_metric}) we obtain that if the modes outside the light cone are neglected, the resulting infidelity is:

 that is the full many body wavefunction converges as $a_{\rm cut}\to0$.

 Observe the important property that the final time $t$ does not enter the convergence estimate (\ref{eq:convergence_with_respect_to_a_cut}).
-That is, we obtain some approximation which is converging \textit{uniformly} in time.
+That is, we obtain some approximation which is converging uniformly in time.

 It appears that the convergence is of first order in regularization $a_{\rm cut}$.
-However, the convergence in $a_{\rm cut}$ is not a good characterization.
+However, describing convergence in terms of $a_{\rm cut}$ is not physically meaningful.
 Actually, when $a_{\rm cut}\to0$, the number of independent modes $m\left(t\right)$ which are inside the lightcone is increasing.
-A good physical characterization is the convergence of infidelity with respect to the number of kept modes $m\left(t\right)$.
+A more physically relevant characterization is the convergence of the infidelity as a function of the number of retained modes $m\left(t\right)$.

-For parameters $\varepsilon_{j}\equiv1$, $h_{j}\equiv0.05$ of the semiinfinite chain (\ref{eq:semiinf_chain}) and varying $t=0\ldots800$, we find $\mathcal{I}_{p}^{+}\left(t\right)$ and $\left|\kappa_{p}^{\rm nor}\right\rangle $ (\ref{eq:rho_plus_eigvals}).
-In Fig. \ref{fig:Plot-of-the_I1_plus_t} we plot $\mathcal{I}_{1}^{+}\left(t\right)$.
+For parameters $\varepsilon_{j}\equiv1$, $h_{j}\equiv0.05$ of the semiinfinite chain (\ref{eq:semiinf_chain}) and varying $t=0\ldots800$, we find $\mathcal{I}_{p}^{+}\left(t\right)$ and $\left|\widetilde{\kappa}_{p}\right\rangle $ (\ref{eq:rho_plus_eigvals}).
+In Fig.~\ref{fig:Plot-of-the_I1_plus_t} we plot $\mathcal{I}_{1}^{+}\left(t\right)$.
 It saturates at some finite value $\mathcal{I}_{1}^{+}\left(\infty\right)$ for large times.

-In Fig. \ref{fig:Plots-of-eigenvalues_rho_plus} we present the plot of dependence of $\mathcal{I}_{p}^{+}\left(t\right)$ on $p$ at a fixed $t$, for a number of times $t$.
+In Fig.~\ref{fig:Plots-of-eigenvalues_rho_plus} we present the plot of dependence of $\mathcal{I}_{p}^{+}\left(t\right)$ on $p$ at a fixed $t$, for a number of times $t$.
 The plotted dependency suggests that there is some kind of Lieb-Robinson bound:

 for some constant positive parameters $B$ and $\gamma$.
 Here $\theta$ is the Heaviside step function.